AwaisZahid331/HMP/README.md

 # Hospital-Management-Html
-A decent Hospital Management System which is created using Html, css and Bootstrap.
+A simple and responsive Hospital Management System built using HTML, CSS, and Bootstrap.
+This system allows for easy management of hospital operations, including patient registration, doctor schedules, and appointment booking.
+The design focuses on efficiency and user experience, making it ideal for healthcare management.

-You can check it out from here - https://nirravv.github.io/Hospital-Management-Html/
+You can check it out from here - https://github.com/AwaisZahid331/HMP